 Dr. Naamleela Free Jones is a scholar-practitioner, educator, and musician deeply immersed in the world's religious and esoteric traditions.

-She holds a PhD in the History of Religions and an MA in Gnosticism, Esotericism, and Mysticism from Rice University in Houston, Texas, along with a BA in Religious Studies from the University of California, Berkeley.
+She holds a Ph.D. in the History of Religions and an M.A. in Gnosticism, Esotericism, and Mysticism from Rice University in Houston, Texas, along with a B.A. in Religious Studies from the University of California, Berkeley.
+Her work focuses on comparative esotericism, with a particular interest in new religious movements, Gnostic spirituality, modern yoga and Tantra, and consciousness studies.

-A lifelong musician and composer, Naamleela has performed at prestigious venues such as the Teatro della Pergola and the Bargello Museum in Florence, Italy, as well as intimate settings in North America, Europe, and the South Pacific.
+A musical composer, classical pianist, and sound healer, Naamleela has performed at prestigious venues such as the Teatro della Pergola and the Bargello Museum in Florence, Italy, as well as intimate settings in North America, Europe, and the South Pacific.
 Her music, like her academic work, integrates themes of embodiment and transcendence.
-Additionally, as an ordained minister, she is honored to perform weddings and other sacred ceremonies, helping people to connect with the transformative power of ritual in their lives.

-NaamleelaFreeJones.CV2025 (pdf)
+NaamleelaFreeJones.CV2026 (pdf)

 DownloadWe use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.